-St Mary’s Orthodox Greek Church in Wood Green is a place with which we are very familiar as we have done christening photography and videography there many times.
-It is a lovely church with a warm, welcoming feeling and we were delighted to be asked to photograph the Greek Orthodox christening of Alexander Daniel.
+St Mary’s Orthodox Greek Church in Wood Green is a place with which we are very familiar as we have worked there many times.
+It is a lovely church with a warm, welcoming feeling and we were delighted to be asked to capture the Greek Orthodox christening of Alexander Daniel.

 The Greek Orthodox church still practices many of the customs from the earliest churches founded by the apostles.
 The christening ceremony has changed little in two thousand years and is rich with symbolism and tradition.
-I know it would not matter whether I was a christening photographer in London, Greece or any Orthodox church in the world and I would recognise the service.
 It is a tangible link with the baby’s ancestors and descendants which I think is quite lovely.

 A christening in a Greek family is a big deal.
 They may not remember it, but it will be one of the biggest days in the child’s entire life and probably second only to their wedding!
 Alexander Daniel was happily oblivious to the effort his parents had put into making sure his special day was perfect, from the martyrika, or witness pins, to his outfit and all the other tiny details that go into creating a special occasion.

-As I have photographed numerous christenings at this church, I knew where to stand to capture the critical moments such as the immersion and the pouring of the oil.
-If I am providing christening photography and videography at a church with which I am not familiar, I always get there in plenty of time to ensure I know where to stand.
-Alternatively, I visit on a different day at around the time the christening is so that I can see where the light naturally falls and know how best to position myself to capture the images the parents want to have.
+As we have covered numerous christenings at this church, we knew exactly where to stand to capture the critical moments such as the immersion and the pouring of the oil.
+If we are providing services at a church with which we are not familiar, we always get there in plenty of time to ensure we know where to stand.
+Alternatively, we visit on a different day at around the time the christening is so that we can see where the light naturally falls and know how best to position myself to capture the images the parents want to have.

-It is always a pleasure to provide orthodox baptism photography as christenings are such joyful family occasions.
-Congratulations to Alexander Daniel and thank you to his parents for inviting me to photograph his special day.
+It is always a pleasure to cover christenings as they are such joyful family occasions.
+Congratulations to Alexander Daniel and thank you to his parents for inviting us to capture his special day.